FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR

 • Play an essential role in long-term damage such as premature skin aging, sun allergies, eye damage and weakening of the immune system

-UVB
+UVB rays

-• Intensity varies throughout the day
+• Vary in intensity throughout the day

 • Stimulates the production of new melanin